-In May, 2016, we paid \$445 million in connection with the purchase of the minority ownership interests held by a third-party in our six acute care hospitals located in the Las Vegas, Nevada market which includes both the purchase price (\$418 million) and return of reserve capital (\$27 million).
-The ownership interests purchased, which range from 26.1% to 27.5%, relate to Centennial Hills

-Hospital Medical Center, Desert Springs Hospital, Henderson Hospital, Spring Valley Hospital Medical Center, Summerlin Hospital Medical Center and Valley Hospital Medical Center.
+In addition, during the second quarter of 2016, we paid \$445 million in connection with the purchase of the minority ownership interests held by a third-party in our six acute care hospitals located in the Las Vegas, Nevada market which includes both the purchase price (\$418 million) and return of reserve capital (\$27 million).
+The ownership interests purchased, which range from 26.1% to 27.5%, relate to Centennial Hills Hospital Medical Center, Desert Springs Hospital, Henderson Hospital, Spring Valley Hospital Medical Center, Summerlin Hospital Medical Center and Valley Hospital Medical Center.